rajivmanivannan/useful-resources/AGILE_DEVELOPMENT.md

 * Technical Work — upgrading to the latest version or refactoring a previously completed code.
 * Knowledge Acquistion  — when team is presented with a high degree of uncertainty a common and effective solution is to research information.
 Ex: prototype, proof-of-concept, research, experiment, spike, etc.,

 Characteristics of a good Product Backlog is it should be DEEP:

-Detailed appropriately,Emergent, Estimated and Prioritized.
+- Detailed appropriately
+- Emergent
+- Estimated
+- Prioritized
 - - -